 - Do not cleanse your face with soap or a facewash for a week.
 Instead, use water to clean the skin.

 - Do not indulge in hair or facial steaming for at least 6 weeks after the treatment.

 - Get a touch-up 2-3 weeks after the procedure or once your skin starts peeling.

 - Avoid prolonged exposure to the sun to prevent color changes.

 Hairline microblading is reasonably priced.
 It’s cost-effective and durable when compared to the cost of other hair replacement procedures, wigs, creams, or foams.
 Read on to learn more.

 The price of treatment depends on the severity of the problem and the size of the area to be operated on.
 Average costs may range between $1000 to $3000.

 Many people confuse microblading with hair transplantation.
 The two procedures are different, and we will explore this in the next section.

 |Hairline Microblading||Hair Transplant|

-Hairline microblading is a procedure where ink is deposited on the scalp to mimic the appearance of natural hair.
+Hairline microblading is a popular procedure in the beauty industry where ink is deposited on the scalp to mimic the appearance of natural hair.
 This procedure is beneficial for people with hair loss and its effects can last up to 18 months.
-However, people with skin disorders and ink allergies should avoid this procedure.
+However, people with certain skin disorders and ink allergies should avoid it.
 Factors like skin type, amount of sun exposure, and frequency of hair washes might impact the longevity of the results.
-Always consult a dermatologist to understand whether the procedure is right for you before opting for it.
+The procedure is also used to correct thinning eyebrows and is safer than cosmetic tattooing.
+Always consult a dermatologist to understand whether a procedure is right for you before opting for it.